Confirmed Sessions in Prague

 Our Academy in Prague

-The address of your venue will be communicated with the booking confirmation.
+The address of your venue will be communicated in the booking confirmation.

 Our main address: Dělnická 213/12, 17000 Praha 7-Holešovice, Czechia